 Logotherapy is the healing approach created by Dr. Viktor Frankl (1905-1997), psychiatrist, neurologist, holocaust survivor and author of the bestseller Man’s Search for Meaning

 - Freedom of Will: Human beings are not determined but self-determining

-- Will to Meaning: motivated by higher values
+- Will to Meaning: Human beings are motivated by higher values